antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 * `hex` - property is a string representing base-16 number which has to match the following regex: `/0x[a-fA-F0-9]`.
 * `button-url` - property is a button which opens a new tab with a given URL.
 * `button-api` - property is a button which triggers `button_click` [External App API](external-app-api) request, providing property `id` and `value`.
+* `button-graph` - property is a button which opens a subgraph with a given URL.

 Additional properties: